latenitecoding/algo_owls/README.md

 ### C
 For the C branch: `git checkout cfault`

-For the C solutions branch: `git checkout cfault-solutions`

 ### C++
 For the C++ branch: `git checkout cmypp`

-For the C++ solutions branch: `git checkout cmypp-solutions`

 ### C#
 For the C# branch: `git checkout dflat`

-For the C# solutions branch: `git checkout dflag-solutions`

 ### Haskell
 For the Haskell branch: `git checkout hadkell`

-For the Haskell solutions branch: `git checkout hadkell-solutions`

 ### Go
 For the Go branch: `git checkout gokartz`

-For the Go solutions branch: `git checkout gokartz-solutions`

 ### Java
 For the Java branch: `git checkout hotjava`

-For the Java solutions branch: `git checkout hotjava-solutions`

 ### Julia
 For the Julia branch: `git checkout roberts`

-For the Julia solutions branch: `git checkout roberts-solutions`

 ### Lean
 For the Lean branch: `git checkout leanonme`

-For the Lean solutions branch: `git checkout leanonme-solutions`

 ### OCaml
 For the OCaml branch: `git checkout humpday`

-For the OCaml solutions branch: `git checkout humpday-solutions`

 ### Python
 For the Python branch: `git checkout pyday`

-For the Python solutions branch: `git checkout pyday-solutions`

 ### Rust
 For the Rust branch: `git checkout rusteze`

-For the Rust solutions branch: `git checkout rusteze-solutions`

 ### TypeScript
 For the TypeScript branch: `git checkout scriptdaddy`

-For the TypeScript solutions branch: `git checkout scriptdaddy-solutions`

 ### Zig
 For the Zig branch: `git checkout ziggywithit`

-For the Zig solutions branch: `git checkout ziggywithit-solutions`